atropos-null/LS/py109/py109_studyguide.md

 x = "hello";       // Error!
 Can't assign a string to an integer variable
 ```

-\* Runtime Runtime refers to the phase when your program is actually executing
+* Runtime refers to the phase when your program is actually executing
-\* Compile time refers to the phase when your source code is translated into machine-readable code before the program is executed.
+* Compile time refers to the phase when your source code is translated into machine-readable code before the program is executed.

 2. Interpreted vs. Compiled: Python is generally considered an interpreted language, although it technically compiles to bytecode first: